 - End With — To match all those URLs that end with the keyword you’ve entered in the Source URLs field.

-- Regex — To match all those URLs with the pattern you’ve used in the Source URLs field.
+- Regex — To match all those URLs with the regular expression pattern you’ve used in the Source URLs field.

 The Destination URL is where you want to redirect your visitors.
 You can either enter the full URL or only the address after the document root to this Destination URL field.

-The Redirection Type you’re setting here would help communicate the type of redirection to the search engines.
+The Redirection Type you’re setting here would help communicate the redirection type to the search engines.

-- 301 Permanent Move — A 301 code represents that the old URL has been permanently moved to the new URL and would not be coming back again
+- 301 Permanent Move — A 301 code represents that the old URL has been permanently moved to the new URL and will not be coming back again

 - 302 Temporary Move — A 302 code represents that the redirection is only temporary and hinting the search engines that you will use the original URL once again

 - 307 Temporary Redirect — A 307 code indicates another temporary redirect, but technically a bit different from 302, as it communicates search engines to use the same HTTP method as earlier.